Validation of optical pathlength stability in a LISA test-bench demonstrator: Instrument architecture

 The other two interferometers, IFO$_2$ (\gls{qpr}$_3$, \gls{qpr}$_4$, \gls{qpr}$_5$) and IFO$_3$ (\gls{qpr}$_6$, \gls{qpr}$_7$, \gls{qpr}$_8$), of unequal arm length allow to estimate the thermoelastic gradients within the optical bench itself, which cause expansion and contraction of the bench and local variations in the refractive index of the optics, leading to pointing variations.
 These interferometers also allow for the quantification of the residual laser frequency noise due to the unequal arm lengths of the lasers in IFO$_2$ and IFO$_3$, as well as all other interferometric noise.
 Optical pathlength differences between the arms of the interferometers, with the corresponding \gls{qpr} and phasemeter unit numbers, can be found in Table \ref{tab:ifo_specs}.

-The \glspl{qpr} measuring the beatnote were developed by the Artemis laboratory with support from APC and CNES, using commercial photodiodes made from InGaAs\cite{Hamamatsu:2021G6849Specs}.
-Balanced detection is implemented in each of the three \glspl{ifo}; they are equipped with at least two output ports for redundancy, to suppress the \gls{rin} at the heterodyne frequency, 1f-RIN \cite{Stierlin1986ExcessnoiseSI}, and potential stray light, which are cancelled out due to the $\pi$ offset caused by an additional reflection between each port.
+The \glspl{qpr} measuring the beatnote were developed by the Artemis laboratory with support from APC and CNES, using commercial photodiodes made from InGaAs \cite{Hamamatsu:2021G6849Specs}\cite{bruhier}.
+Balanced detection is implemented in each of the three \glspl{ifo}; IFO$_1$ is equipped with a QPR at each of the two output ports, for redundancy, to reduce the \gls{rin} at the heterodyne frequency, 1f-RIN \cite{Stierlin1986ExcessnoiseSI}, and potential stray light, which are cancelled out due to the $\pi$ offset caused by an additional reflection between each port.
 IFO$_2$ and IFO$_3$ have three \glspl{qpr} each; one \gls{qpr} receives twice the optical power of the other two, in order to maintain the balanced power required for balanced detection.
 In addition to the eight \glspl{qpr} used for interferometric measurements, four \gls{sepr} monitor the laser power and allow for on-bench optical power stabilization.

 The Nd:YAG lasers used in this setup are limited by their frequency noise with the corresponding noise \gls{asd} of If not reduced, this frequency noise would translate into an optical pathlength noise of roughly \qty{7}{\pico\meter\per\sqrt{\hertz}} at 1 Hz (with a 1/f dependency of the laser noise spectrum, yielding much higher noise at lower frequencies), this value was derived using